dragon731012/Ego-Menu-Bookmarklets/README.md

-## Description
+## Description 🕷
-Ego Menu is a bookmarklet UI with a collection of bookmarklets that enhance user expeirence, especially during school hours...
+👁 Ego Menu is a bookmarklet UI with a collection of bookmarklets that enhance user expeirence and improve productivity, especially during school hours.

+Ego menu is a proof-of-concept project and is meant for educational purposes only.
+Using this project means you understand you're using it as your own risk.

 ## Installation
 To 'install' Ego Menu, simply: